-The Best Keyboard Shortcut in Firefox - Type Web Addresses Quickly - Digital Inspiration
+The Best Keyboard Shortcut in Firefox - Type Web Addresses Quickly

 And for .net websites, the shortcut key is Shift+Enter.
 So you can view the most popular PowerPoint presentations on Slideshare by typing slideshare/popular followed by Shift+Enter.

-Bonus Tip: If you like Firefox to add a different suffix other than .com, open your Firefox settings page at about:config and change the value of key browser.fixup.alternate.suffix to something else like .org, .net, etc.
+Bonus Tip: If you like Firefox to add a different suffix other than .com, open your Firefox settings page at aboutand change the value of key browser.fixup.alternate.suffix to something else like .org, .net, etc.